LoremLabs/kudos/identity-wallet/readme.md

 ### Setler

-Setler is a GUI desktop application.

-#### Setler CLI

-Setler CLI is a command line interface which works with the same configuration and key data as the Setler GUI application.
+Setler is the reference Identity wallet with Kudos support, coming in both a GUI and CLI version.
+It is a non-custodial wallet that allows users to send and receive payments on the XRPL.
+It also allows users to associate their XRPL account with a DID (Decentralized Identifier) which can be used to send and receive payments.

+More information about Setler can be found at the [Setler](https://www.setler.app) website.